xiaomoziyi/koa-message-paramter/README.md

 parameter(app); // add verifyParams method, but don't add middleware to catch the error
 // app.use(parameter(app)); // also add a middleware to catch the error.
+// if not add catch err func,service code 500;

 app.use(async function (ctx) {
   ctx.verifyParams({